GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 To stop recording requests:

 - Click **Stop recording network log**
-  {% Img src="image/QMjXarRXcMarxQddwrEdPvHVM242/20E6CLcSzNV2GELQu7oC.png", alt="Stop recording network", width="18", height="18" %}
+  {% Img src="image/QMjXarRXcMarxQddwrEdPvHVM242/20E6CLcSzNV2GELQu7oC.png", alt="Stop recording network.", width="18", height="18" %}
   on the **Network** panel.
 It turns grey to indicate that DevTools is no longer recording requests.
 - Press Command+E (Mac) or Control+E (Windows, Linux) while the **Network** panel is in focus.